Guide Dog Application Process

 The waiver release of liability, indemnity and consent form allows us to contact the people listed on your application.
-All information is confidential and is not distributed outside of our organization.
+All information is confidential and is never distributed outside of Leader Dog.

 This form also allows us to share information with other professionals selectively.
 For example, it allows us to supply a doctor’s office or hospital with your medical information if you are accepted for training at Leader Dog and need to see a doctor while you are here.

-A video demonstrating your independent travel skills is required by our admissions committee and will assist us in assessing your skills and suitability for training.
-It will also help our instructors select the perfect dog match for you.
+To assist our admissions committee in assessing your skills and suitability for training, we need a video showing your independent travel skills.
+The video will also help our instructors select the perfect dog match for you.